 Before setting the VM size for production, it is useful to test different configurations.
 It’s no use setting Extra Large instances for all the task types.
 Different tasks also require different resources.
 Tasks like video encoding require a high CPU load, but tasks like Database Server require more bandwidth.

-Caching is a good pattern to reduce the resource requirements and, as a result, to save your money.
-Cache implementation is a good way to minimize the traffic, the quantity of storage transactions and database requests.
-It could prevent loading of static images used in UI or the RSS data collection.
-These are two more regular examples of unneeded load generation that depend on the client activity.
+Caching is a good pattern to reduce the resource requirements and, as a result, save your money.
+Cache implementation is a good way to minimize the traffic, the number of storage transactions, and database requests.
+It could prevent the loading of static images used in UI or the RSS data collection.
+These are two more regular examples of unneeded load generation that depend on client activity.

 There are two different ways of caching implementation available for Windows Azure:

 Client-side caching is a technique of caching that uses the client-side browser.
 There are also two ways of implementation: